 DAWSON, James.
 1452.
 Private.
 Entered France 14/07/1915.
 Transferred as Private, Army Service Corps M/354262 on 25/01/1918.
 Entitled to 1914/15 Star trio.

 DAWSON, Oswald Charles.
 1106.
 Corporal.
 Enlisted after arriving in England 22/05/1915.
 Entered France 2/10/1915.
-Commissioned as a Second Lieutenant Royal Engineers attached Royal Flying Corps 3/11/1916.
+Commissioned as a Second Lieutenant, Royal Engineers attached Royal Flying Corps 3/11/1916.
 Awarded Distinguished Flying Cross 8/02/1919 when acting as Observer supporting the Desert Mounted Corps 19-26/09/1918 attached to 1 Squadron, Australian Flying Corps.
-Brother of Robert Dyer Dawson 1526 also in KEH.
+Brother of Corporal Robert Dyer Dawson 1526 also in KEH.
 Born in Bombala, New South Wales, Australia on 1/01/1887 the son of Robert Weston Dawson and Eleanor Mary Bowler.
 Married Kathleen Elsie Fedden in Suva, Fiji on 17/03/1920.
 He died on 1/05/1974.
 Entitled to 1914/15 Star trio.

 DAWSON, Overend William James.
 1668.
 Private.
 KIA 27/10/17.
 Buried in BARD COTTAGE CEMETERY, BELGIUM.
 Born 11/11/1881 in Glenelg, Adelaide, South Australia the son of Robert Potter and Louisa Potter and grew up in Lancashire, England.
 Entitled to British War and Victory Medals.

 DAWSON, Robert Dyer.
 1526.
 Corporal.
 Discharged 22/06/1919.
-Entitled to British War Medal and Victory Medal.
+Entitled to British War and Victory Medals.
 Brother of Corporal Oswald Charles Dawson 1106 who also served with KEH.
 Born in Bombala, New South Wales, Australia on 5/07/1884 and died in 5/03/1955 in Nyngan, New South Wales, Australia.
 Victory Medal held in a private collection.

 DAY, F. P. Second Lieutenant KEH 1910 who joined as Rhodes scholar at Oxford university.
 Became a Professor at the Carnegie Institute of Technology in Pittsburgh, USA in the early 1920s.

 DEARLOVE, John George.
 1017.
 Corporal.
 Enlisted 23/03/1915 and entered France 2/10/1915.
-Wounded at Defence of Vieille Chapelle 9-11/04/1918 and awarded Silver War Badge 458230.
+Wounded at defence of Vieille Chapelle 9-11/04/1918 and awarded Silver War Badge 458230.
 Discharged 6/01/1919.
 Possibly born in Kooringa, South Australia on 23/11/1896 and died in Broken Hill in 1938.
 Entitled to 1914/15 Star trio.